ameisner/lsst_decam_recipe/README.md

 Only the Blind15A_26 case is shown here.
 The per-patch coaddition outputs are written to files ``DATA/rerun/coadd_26/deepCoadd/g/0/*.fits``.
 There are 32 such files -- not every single patch ends up having CCDs that overlap with its footprint.

 ### running the alert pipeline

+### appendix: using the Butler sqlite3 database files